cubantonystark/mapmaker_LiDAR/README.md

 ```sh
 wsl --shutdown
 ```

+#### Step 9: Now close the WSL 2 window and open a Windows command prompt.
+Type:

 #### Step 10: Reopen a wsl 2 sesion by typing: ```sh wsl `` and once in the Ubuntgu prompt, type: ```sh docker --version ```.
 Docker should reply with a version number.
 At this time, you may close all windows.
 Ubuntu 22-04 is now the default version running in WSL 2 and docker is up and running as well.